GoogleCloudPlatform/ml-testing-accelerators/README.md

     * See [`examples`](examples/README.md) directory if you will have a relatively small number of tests and don't need inheritance in your tests.
     * See [`templates`](templates/README.md) directory for a more powerful templating engine to generate test config files programmatically.

-Are you interested in using XL ML Test?
-E-mail [xl-ml-test-users@googlegroups.com](mailto:xl-ml-test-users@googlegroups.com) and tell us about your use-case.
+Are you interested in using ML Testing Accelerators?
+E-mail [ml-testing-accelerators-users@googlegroups.com](mailto:ml-testing-accelerators-users@googlegroups.com) and tell us about your use-case.
 We're happy to help you get started.